-The NHFS-5 design calls for anonymous, linked data analysis.
-DBS samples from adults will be collected for selected parameter related to nutrition, communicable and non-communicable diseases.
-ICMR will take the responsibility of storage, transport and testing of DBS for above mention parameters in pre-selected laboratories.
-Health investigators will give a referral card for free Malaria, HbA1c and Vitamin D testing/counseling to everyone eligible for testing.
+The NHFS-6 design calls for anonymous, linked data analysis.
+DBS samples from adults and children will be collected for selected parameter related to HIV, Hepatitis B, and Hepatitis C. ICMR in coordination with IIPS will take the responsibility of storage, transport and testing of DBS for above mentioned parameters in pre-selected laboratories.
+Health investigators will give a referral card for free HIV Hepatitis-B and Hepatitis-C testing and counselling to everyone eligible for testing.
 The fieldwork will be carried out by a number of interviewing teams.
 Field teams will consist of one field supervisor, three female interviewers, one male interviewer, and two health investigators.
-Female interviewers will interview women only and male interview.
-Height, weight, waist and hip circumference measurements of male and female respondents and children under the age of six years will be done by the health investigators on each team with assistance from interviewers, as needed.
-However, blood pressure measurement, blood collection for haemoglobin and blood glucose testing, and preparation of dried blood spots for malaria, antimalarial drug resistance, HbA1c and vitamin D testing will be done only by the specially trained health investigators.
+Female interviewers will interview women only and male interviewers will interview men only.
+Either female or male interviewers may conduct the household interview.
+Height and weight of male and female respondents and children under the age of six years will be done by the health investigators on each team with assistance from interviewers, as needed.
+However, blood pressure measurement, blood collection for blood glucose testing, and preparation of dried blood spots for HIV, Hepatitis-B and Hepatitis-C testing will be done only by the specially trained health investigators.